albertas/modernpackage/README.md

 - Makefile - aliases for commonly used command line commands

 ## Feature requests:
+- `check` should pass in the modernpackage.
+- Enable github and gitlab pipeline files to run `make check` in the pipeline.
 - Newly installed package could have virtualenv initialised.
 - Check if `git` is available before trying to initialise the repository.
 - remove init Makefile alias and cli.py command python files.